kellerflint/Course-Resources/content/Table JOINs - JOIN Tables with One-to-Many Relationships.md

-# Table JOINs - JOIN Tables with One to Many Relationships
+# Table JOINs - JOIN Tables with One-to-Many Relationships

 Video Embedding

-## Understanding JOINs in One to Many Relationships
+## Understanding JOINs in One-to-Many Relationships

 Given our bookstore database example from the previous lesson:
 ### Authors Table: